 2. PPF (Public Provident Fund)

 The interest rate is 7.1%, thus, PPF is a great option for investment during Covid-19.
-The contributions towards the Fund is also tax exempted under Section 80C.
+The contributions towards the Fund are also tax exempted under Section 80C.

 • You can invest up to Rs.
 1.5 lakhs.
 The tenure is up to 15 years.

 • You can renew the account every 5 years.
-If you extend the tenure, there is no need of additional deposits.
+If you extend the tenure, there is no need for additional deposits.

 • The payment can be through Demand Draft, online transfer, cash, cheque, PO, one-time deposit not greater than 12 instalments.